 The online course offers you the opportunity to learn at your own pace, in the comfort of your own surroundings.
 Whilst having the full support of your tutor should you need it. `This course is fully certificated.

 Over 33% of all work related injuries are from manual handling.
 In fact back injuries are the biggest cause of staff absence in the UK and yet most are preventable!
 Regardless of the organisation that you work in Manual handling will inevitably play a roll.
 This ranges from working in an office and needing to pick up paper from the floor to working on a building site and carrying heavy bags of cement and bricks.

 Manual handling training is essential for all employees if as an employer you wish to protect your staff against preventable and very often chronic injuries.
 This 1 day course will provide staff with a knowledge of why manual handling is so important and the injuries that can occur when performing task with incorrect posture.
-We provide these courses both as an open course but also in house.
-With this course however we recommend the in house training as we are able to create a training package that will link directly to the manual handling that your staff are required to perform.
-Also with our group discounts we are able to offer superb value for money.
+We provide this courses through an online learning platform.
+With this course however we are able to create a training package that will link directly to the manual handling that your staff are required to perform please contact us directly for more details relating to bespoke courses.

 Hazel’s able to taylor this course to make it relevant to our organisation which kept everyones attention throughout.

 Potential injuries and ill health through non compliance

 Consequences of non compliance